Skip to main content

 • No audit logs or locking are involved

-👉 See Unit testing your change units
+See Unit testing your change units

 2. Integration test: Flamingock execution

-• Audit log persistence
+• Execution of changes and audit log persistence

 • Rollback behavior on failure

-👉 See Integration testing Flamingock
+See Integration testing Flamingock

 3. Spring Boot integration